3digitdev/Haiku-TTP-Codes/README.md

 ### what's missing

-Use the `tools/entries.py` file to Find data about what needs work.
+Use the `tools/entries.py` file to find info about what needs work.

 **Requires [rich](https://github.com/willmcgugan/rich) to run** -- (`pip install rich`)